CybercentreCanada/assemblyline4_docs/docs/developer_manual/services/developing_an_assemblyline_service.md

     image: cccs/assemblyline_dev:latest
     command: ["python3", "-m", "assemblyline_core.updater.url_update"]
 ```
-A description of all the valid fields in a `service_manifest.yml` are available [here](service_manifest.md).
+A descriptions of all the valid fields in a `service_manifest.yml` are available [here](service_manifest.md).

 ### Dockerfile
-Create a Dockerfile file named `Dockerfile` with the following contents.
+Create a Dockerfile file named `Dockerfile` with the following contents:
 ```dockerfile
 FROM cccs/assemblyline-v4-service-base:latest